 I tell myself I’ll stop doing it, but I don’t.
 There’s always a conversation worth having, or a drink worth finishing, or an errand worth running, or a room worth cleaning, or a computer worth rebooting, or a nail worth filing – literally ANYTHING takes precedence over a quick trip to the bathroom.

 And this is how I found myself walking slowly backwards across the White House lawn, wondering how long I had before someone stopped and asked me where the fuck I thought I was going.

 It had been a lovely day up until that point.
 My husband and I were invited months prior and had spent hours going over every detail.
 I knew I had to pee the second we got to the first checkpoint, but there were no bathrooms outside so there was nothing I could do about it.
 NOT MY FAULT.

 I take partial ownership of my decision not to excuse myself once we got inside, but I really can’t be blamed.
 I was standing inside the White House, for God’s sake.
-If I can’t make myself stand and go to the bathroom while sitting on the couch in my own home, then I really had no shot of making it work while standing in the President’s foyer.
+If I can’t make myself stand and go to the bathroom while sitting on the couch in my own home, then I really had no shot of making it work while standing in the President’s waiting area.

-I definitely could have ducked out to use the facilities before we went into the waiting area, but then I really wanted to see the waiting area!
+I definitely could have ducked out to use the facilities before we went into the receiving room, but then I really wanted to see the receiving room!
 I’m an observer, after all.
-Plus there was some political stuff my dad would have loved (my dad ran for congress) so it was real neat to sneak some pics of it.
+Plus there was some political stuff my dad would have loved (my dad ran for congress once) so it was real neat to sneak some pics of it.
 After that we were ushered into a room to meet the President, and I couldn’t very well do it then.